HaymayndzUltra/voice-assistant-prod/SYSTEM_CONTEXT_SNAPSHOT.md

 ## 🎯 STRATEGIC QUESTIONS

 ### **Architecture Concerns**
-1. **Scale implications**: How will 90+ agents perform under load?
+1. **Scale implications**: How will 77 agents (54 MainPC + 23 PC2) perform under load?
 2. **Network partitioning**: What happens if MainPC/PC2 connection fails?
+3. **Shared service coordination**: How does ObservabilityHub handle dual-machine synchronization?
-3. **Resource contention**: Are there hidden bottlenecks in current design?
+4. **Resource contention**: Are there hidden bottlenecks in current design?
-4. **Security posture**: What are the attack vectors in current agent communication?
+5. **Security posture**: What are the attack vectors in current agent communication?

 ### **Engineering Concerns**
 1. **Onboarding complexity**: How long does it take new developers to understand the system?